 Whether you’re going away for the holidays or you have a busy house full of Christmas festivities, changes in routine can impact your pet’s health and wellbeing.
 From loud noises to hot temperatures, fewer walks, less supervision and new and potentially dangerous objects around the house, there are a number of things that could cause your pet distress or put them at risk, so it's important to plan ahead.

-Tom LeGrice, CEO and founder of PetHomeStay, shares some top tips for keeping your beloved critters happy and safe over Christmas.
+Check out our top tips for keeping your beloved critters happy and safe over Christmas:

 1. Keep wires, decorations and wrappings out of reach

 Got a new puppy arriving for Christmas?
 Clear away any electrical wires that your puppy might be able to reach.
 These little guys love to chew on wires, which is potentially very dangerous.
 Check your Christmas decorations and wrappings and put any that could be a hazard out of reach of your pets – you don’t want kitty knocking over candles or your pup choking on a bauble!